-1. Albuquerque Rape Crisis Center 1025 Hermosa S.E.
-Albuquerque, New Mexico 505-266-7711
+Rape Crisis Center of Central New Mexico 9741 Candelaria N..E.
+Albuquerque, New Mexico 505-266-7712

-The Albuquerque Rape Crisis Center maintains a 24 hour a day crisis telephone service and has counselors available to provide immediate assistance to victims of sex offenses.
+The Rape Crisis Center of Central New Mexico maintains a 24 hour a day crisis telephone service and has counselors available to provide immediate assistance to victims of sex offenses.
 The Center also provides educational programs to campus and community groups.